mrhoads/azure-lab-builders-aro/README.md

   -e MONGODB_ROOT_PASSWORD=ratingspassword
 ```

-3. Our service will be at "mongodb.<project name>.svc.cluster.local"
+3. Our service will be at "mongodb.PROJECT-NAME.svc.cluster.local"

 ### Deploy the Ratings API